ajbucci/mod-pisound/README.md

 ./install.sh
 ```

-your user wull be added to a group called audio and asigned rtprio as per [Linux Audio Wiki](https://wiki.linuxaudio.org/wiki/system_configuration)
+your user will be added to the audio group and assigned rtprio as per [Linux Audio Wiki](https://wiki.linuxaudio.org/wiki/system_configuration)

 This is a modification from the original to work with PiSound hat and some other changes to make it work good on a fresh raspberry pi OS install.